jordanaston/jordanaston/README.md

 ### Software Developer from Brisbane

 - 🌱 I’m currently learning MERN stack, Bootstrap and Tailwind
-- 💬 Ask me about Python, Flask
+- 💬 Ask me about Python, Javascript, React
 - 📫 How to reach me: jordanaston93@gmail.com

 ### Connect with me: